 For starters, as Brazil finds itself in the Southern Hemisphere, its seasons are opposite to the ones in the Northern Hemisphere.
 You speak of summer and winter, even though the sunny winters in Rio in many European countries would be considered as great summers.
-However, you can get unlucky and arrive for a stay of three days and have very rainy experience.
-It does happen (here some tips for in case you’re one of the unlucky few to visit when there is rain in Rio de Janeiro).
+However, you can get unlucky and arrive for a stay of three days and have a very rainy experience.
+Unfortunately, it does happen (here some tips for in case you’re one of the unlucky few to visit when it is raining in Rio de Janeiro).

-The answer to the question what would be the best time to visit Rio is of course very subjective and weather in Rio de Janeiro — and in general – is very unpredictable.
-It depends on what you prefer.
-The summers, from November till February, are generally speaking hot and humid.
+The answer to the question what would be the best time to visit Rio is of course very subjective and weather in the city – and in general – is very unpredictable.
+It all depends on what you prefer.
+The summers, from November till March, are generally speaking hot and humid.
 Temperatures between 30 and 38 degrees Celsius (86-100 Fahrenheit), or even 40+, are pretty standard in these subtropical months.

 Yeah, it is hot, especially when you’re not used to it.
 Luckily, during this season the sea is cold, for if you need to cool down a bit.
 Most of the rain falls during the summer months as well.
 Just for your info, December is the month with the most rainfall and rain days.
 But short and heavy rainfalls mostly occur at the end the day, without spoiling the beach fun too much.

 The summer months are the holiday months for Latin Americans.
-Lost of travellers from the region flock to Rio to enjoy the sunny days.
-Also, the cariocas themselves, spend more time on the beach, enjoying a late sunset (only after 8pm).
+Lots of travelers from the region flock to Rio to enjoy the sunny days.
+Also, the cariocas themselves, spend more time on the beach, enjoying a late sunset.
 A great advantage of this time of the year is that at night, the city really comes alive, with the temperatures cooling down a bit.
 Everybody is outside, on the street.
 There is always something going on, from street parties to smaller get togethers at bars.